alimpfard/citron-tp-test/part-3/doc.md

 ### Top-level Explanation
 0. The documents are first tokenised normally
-1. The DF|TF matrix is generated for all the word-types
+1. The TF sparse matrix, and the DF vector is generated for all the word-types (see notes#1 about this)
 2. Each word-type is evaluated with the (below) given `score` function
 3. The top 300 words in order of RSD are picked as stopwords (somewhat arbitrary)